The QATSPY Golfer’s Sports Page: Golf Swing Tips

 Green– Full regular shot, a shot the golfer wants to have full range of speed and power off the tee box or from the fairway into the green.

 If the golfer wants to fully engage the strongest component in their golf game, their mental coach, they have to involve the subconscious mind.
 The subconscious mind is most effective by working off color images.
 You will see a vast improvement in your golf game by using colors and another technique I like to use, using a baseball-style golf swing in my practice.
-I like to think I’m standing in the batter’s box during these sessions.
+I like to think I’m standing in the batter’s box during these sessions and focusing on the Strike Zone.
 Because there should be only one person between your ears, or batter’s box, you as the golfer, not your coach, not the golf course, not the conditions, and especially not your opponent.
 Your batter’s box is yours.
 No one comes into your box.

-The Critical Swing Path, Elements of the Coach Factor
+The Critical Swing Path, Elements of the QATSPY Golf Coaching Technique

-The Critical Swing Path is a important part of the golfer’s Coaching Factor that refers to the three key muscles that are used to initiate the golf swing by Syncing the golfer’s elbow and Presetting golfer’s wrists.
+The Critical Swing Path is a important part of the QATSPY Golf Coaching Technique that refers to the three key muscles that are used to initiate the golf swing by Syncing the golfer’s elbow and Presetting golfer’s wrists.
 The Critical Swing Path doesn’t refer to the path that the club head or club handle takes along the certain swing plane.
-The Critical Swing Path refers to developing the golfer’s muscle memory with the right Supinator muscle, the left Thenar muscle, and the right Brachio-Radialis muscle (in reference to the right hander).
+The Critical Swing Path refers to developing the golfer’s muscle memory with the Hypothenar, Pronator Quadratus and the right Brachio-Radialis muscle (in reference to the right hander).
 The third component, the Brachio-Radialis muscle, is used to take the club up to the top of the golf swing.
 This allows the golfer to use their elbows and shoulders as gears, as shown in the illustration below, with the blue gear representing the elbow gear and the yellow gear representing the shoulder gear.

 The word Espy in my book means to uncover, reveal, or to make known.
 The term Espy also indicates three natural or Ergo elements mentioned in the previous paragraph used to set up the golf swing.
 The word ESPY in my book means: